Air Fryer Recipe

 - Preheat your air fryer to 180°C (356°F).

-- Wash the bell peppers, slice them lengthwise, and remove seeds and membranes.
+- Wash the bell peppers, cut them in half lengthways, then remove the seeds and membranes.

-- Spread a tablespoon of pizza sauce inside each bell pepper half.
+- Spoon a tablespoon of pizza sauce inside each bell pepper half.

-- Layer cheese, sausage or pepperoni, olives, mushrooms, and sprinkle with Italian seasoning, salt, and pepper.
+- Layer in the cheese, sausage or pepperoni, olives and mushrooms, then sprinkle over the Italian seasoning, salt and pepper.

-- Arrange stuffed peppers in the air fryer basket without overcrowding.
+- Place the stuffed peppers in the air fryer basket, making sure they are not overcrowded.

-- Air fry for 10-12 minutes until cheese is golden and bubbly.
+- Air fry for 10-12 minutes, until the cheese is golden and bubbling.

-- Remove from air fryer, cool for a few minutes, and serve.
+- Take them out of the air fryer, leave to cool for a few minutes, then serve.

 Why this works in an air fryer